Q: What is MERS?

-No vaccine is currently available.
+A: No vaccine is currently available.
 Treatment is largely supportive and should be based on the patient’s clinical condition.

 Q: Can people still travel to countries in the Arabian Peninsula or neighboring countries where MERS cases have occurred?

-Yes.
+A: Yes.
 The Centers for Disease Control and Prevention (CDC) does not recommend that anyone change their travel plans because of MERS.
 The current CDC travel notice is a Watch (Level 1) which advises travelers to countries in or near the Arabian Peninsula to follow standard precautions, such as hand washing and avoiding contact with people who are ill.

 The DFA and DOH released the following guidelines for protection against the disease: